-Boiling provides one of the simplest, least labor-intensive methods to prepare chayote for your favorite recipes.
-Light green chayote squashes have a tender skin and mildly sweet flesh that complements both savory and sweet dishes.
+Light green chayote squashes have a tender skin and mildly sweet flesh that complements both savory and sweet dishes, and boiling is one of the best ways to bring its flavor out.
 Although chayote doesn't require heavy seasoning to shine in a dish, lightly dressing it with butter, salt and pepper or a squirt of lemon juice complements its natural flavor.
 Select small, firm and unblemished chayotes for boiling and serving.

 Boil It Whole